The Complete Guide To Hiking Seealpsee And Ascher Restaurant In Wasserauen

 The hike up to the famous restaurant built into the side of the mountain adds a few kilometers, but there’s plenty of shade if you’re hiking on a hot day.
 It’s a beautiful stretch of walking as the valley opens up below you.

 It wasn’t as touristy as I expected, and we managed to grab a cup of coffee and dessert before continuing onward.
-Having not used my camera for almost a month and making this trip at the last minute, I committed the cardinal sin of photography—running out of batteries.
-In the spur of the moment, I decided not to take a photo with my phone.
-Sometimes, I choose to keep a place in my memories rather than in my photo gallery.
+Having not used my camera for almost a month and making this trip at the last minute, I committed the cardinal sin of photography – running out of batteries.

 The Äscher restaurant was one of those places.
 I’d seen so many photos of it already.
-Experiencing it in person, without the distraction of a camera, felt just right.
+Experiencing it in person, without the distraction of a camera, actually felt a bit freeing in a way.

 Hiking To The Caves and Wildkirchi Chapel